anphonic/ej2-aspnetmvc-docs/src/maps/maps/customization.md

 * HighContrastLight
 * Tailwind

-By default, the Maps are rendered by the **"Material"** theme.
+By default, the Maps are rendered by the **Material** theme.
 The theme of the Maps component is changed using the `Theme` property.

 {% aspTab template="maps/customization/theme", sourceFiles="theme.cs" %}